 However, you need to take vitamin B9 regularly and in sufficient amounts daily.

 Vitamin B9 is very sensitive.

-It can be destroyed by light (UV rays), heat (cooking and canning) and acidic environment.
+Light (UV rays), heat (cooking and canning) and acidic environment destroy vitamin B9.

 The safest way to get folic acid is eating fresh and unprocessed foods.